tytydraco/yessleep/out/I_Found_Out_Why_My_Dad_Never_Talked_About_His_Experience_in_the_Vietnam_War_Final.md

 As Duyên came in with the tea, the aroma filled the room, a subtle invitation to relax and share more freely.
 Tuyet poured the tea with practiced ease, her hands steady despite their age.

 The conversation flowed easily, despite the weight of the reason for my visit.
-We chatted about my flight over, the discomforts of long-haul travel, and the vibrant chaos of Vietnamese traffic that had greeted me upon arrival.
-Tuyet told me about her frequent backaches.
-"Age spares no one," she said with a wistful smile, sipping her tea.
+As I shared about my career as an engineer and my excitement and fears about becoming a parent soon, Tuyet listened intently.
+She spoke of her own experiences, touching on the challenges and joys of motherhood.

 As the initial pleasantries gave way to a comfortable silence, I took the opportunity to present the items I had brought with me—the checkered scarf and the photograph of a young Tuyet.
 She studied them for a moment, her fingers tracing the fabric of the scarf, then shifting to the edges of the photograph.
 A myriad of emotions seemed to pass over her face, a silent conversation with memories long held.